drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Check Molecular Geometry of a Hit

-Whenever a hit is obtained in a database search, one should always be careful and check its geometry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/check-molecular-geometry-hit-4167c9dc'><i class='fa fa-play' aria-hidden='true'></i></button>Whenever a hit is obtained in a database search, one should always be careful and check its geometry.
 Databases constructed with 2D->3D converters may contain molecules with poor quality geometries.
 Let's look at the 'hit' found in a database search in the following example.
 Not only is the substituent in an axial orientation, but the geometry of the ester fragment is "s-cis", a form that is extremely improbable in acyclic ester moieties.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.